Chart Color Schemes

 Population growth drivers in Mindarie - Quinns Rocks - Jindalee are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Mindarie - Quinns Rocks - Jindalee's population is approximately 24,672 as of November 2025.
-This represents an increase of 3,908 people since the 2021 Census, which reported a population of 20,764.
-The growth is inferred from the estimated resident population of 23,802 in June 2024 and an additional 866 validated new addresses since the Census date.
-This results in a density ratio of 1,945 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The area's growth of 18.8% since the 2021 census exceeds the national average of 8.9%, indicating it as a growth leader in the region.
+The population of Mindarie-Quinns Rocks-Jindalee is approximately 24,672 as of November 2025.
+This figure represents an increase of 3,908 people since the 2021 Census, which reported a population of 20,764.
+The change is inferred from the estimated resident population of 23,802 in June 2024 and an additional 866 validated new addresses since the Census date.
+This results in a population density ratio of 1,945 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The area's growth rate of 18.8% since the 2021 census exceeds the national average of 8.9%, positioning it as a growth leader in its region.
 Overseas migration contributed approximately 50.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends project an above median growth for the area, with an expected expansion of 3,805 persons to 2041, recording a total gain of 11.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Future population trends project an above median growth for Australian statistical areas, with the area expected to expand by 3,805 persons to reach a total of 28,477 by 2041, reflecting a gain of 11.9% over the 17-year period.

 Frequently Asked Questions - Population